kura/kura.gg/content/blackhole-1.8.0-development-mock-and-python-entry-points.rst

 setup.py scripts vs. entry_points
 =================================

-Whenever I've written Python programs that require some kind of commandline script I've always used distutils' scripts, this can be seen `in blackhole's setup.py on GitHub <https://github.com/kura/blackhole/blob/05c6647aeb25ecfcc17d9df535db330a68016a24/setup.py#L37-L39>`_ or in the three line example below.
+Whenever I've written Python programs that require some kind of command line script I've always used distutils' scripts, this can be seen `in blackhole's setup.py on GitHub <https://github.com/kura/blackhole/blob/05c6647aeb25ecfcc17d9df535db330a68016a24/setup.py#L37-L39>`_ or in the three line example below.